CIMA Qualification Pathway

 - 14-day submission timeline

-- Certificate of Membership, MCIMArb (England & Wales) upon successful completion
+- Certificate of Membership, MCIMArb (England & Wales) upon successful completion,

 - Use of the post-nominal MCIMArb